2016 Hong Kong ePrix: Background

 Buemi said the increase in competition for the championship's third season meant he was not thinking about the title but on winning as many races as possible.
 Audi Sport ABT's Lucas di Grassi, who finished second to Buemi in the previous season's drivers' championship, stated his team was highly motivated and aimed to win the championship after having placed third and second in the previous two seasons.
 He spoke of his feeling that the series was going to possibly experience "the most diverse and perhaps most exciting Formula E season.”
 Di Grassi said that his objective was to win the race and spoke of his astonishment if he became its inaugural winner.
 Heidfeld revealed that he was looking forward to the new season and aimed to help his team gain positions in the championship.

 The 10-corner 1.860 km long track was designed by Rodrigo Nunes.
 It was constructed in eight days and was completed on the Friday before the event because the local authorities denied permission for the streets to be closed to traffic before that day.
 US$2.6 million (HK$20 million) was spent on relocating street lighting, cutting down trees, lowering underground facilities covers and converting existing roadside infrastructure.
 The circuit received positive feedback from drivers.
 Ma called the track "very exciting" and stated his belief that the race would see a large amount of overtakes.
 Rosenqvist said that he felt the track appeared "incredible" which went beyond his expectations.
 It reminded him more of American race circuits than the Guia Circuit and noted the track's bumpiness.
 Concerns were raised over the turn three chicane which had no kerbs or any visible markings.
-Heidfeld felt there was an risk of a driver crashing his car in the area with António Félix da Costa backing up his view and calling for the installation of tyres and observation of the turn's run-off area.
+Heidfeld felt there was a risk of a driver crashing his car in the area with António Félix da Costa backing up his view and calling for the installation of tyres and observation of the turn's run-off area.